wsperat/forest-fire/docs/next-steps.md

 ### Runtime and export implications

-- define how oblique nodes should be represented in the IR
+The semantic and optimized-runtime groundwork now exists, but runtime work is still open.

+The next runtime/export implications are:

-- decide whether optimized runtime support should start with:
+- decide whether oblique optimized inference should stay row-wise or gain a batched projected-dot-product path
-  - scalar-only execution
-  - batched dot-product evaluation
 - benchmark whether a few strong oblique nodes outperform many ordinary nodes at equal prediction cost
+- decide how far compiled-runtime specialization for oblique nodes should go before the added complexity stops paying for itself

 ## Richer leaf models